10 Smart Ways to Get Funding or Save $$$

 How to Travel Well (And Cheap!)

 #2.
 Travel Cheap.
 If you’re a very savvy traveler, these “hot tips” may be second nature, but nonetheless, well worth a reminder: 1) Try flying to a nearby city, since it often saves you on ticket prices.
 For example, tickets to Providence may be cheaper than Boston and Milwaukee tickets may be less than Chicago.
 You will have to rent a car, but that still may be cheaper.
 Always check around.
 2) Do a Saturday night stay over if it can save you money.
 3) Vary your travel times to get a better price.
 4) Use frequent flyer miles, but set it up far in advance since most airlines charge a ridiculous “last minute fee” to use your own miles.
-5) Use www.cheaptickets.com.
-6) Fly discount airlines like Southwest, Jet Blue or Delta’s Song Airline if they go to your city.
+5) Use https://www.google.com/flights/ to search dates, airports, and airlines to find your best options.
+This tool allows you to see some airlines that don’t always populate in other discount sites.
+From here you can book through the page or go to the airline’s page.
+6) Fly discount airlines like Southwest or Jet Blue if they service your city.

 Can You Cultivate Caring (and giving!)
 Donors?